angstwad/docker.ubuntu/README.md

 #  --log-level=debug
 docker_opts: ""
 # List of users to be added to 'docker' system group (disabled by default)
 # SECURITY WARNING:
 # Be aware that granted users can easily get full root access on the docker host system!
 docker_group_members: []
-# Versions for the python packages that are installed
+# Versions for the python packages that are installed installed
 pip_version_pip: latest
 pip_version_setuptools: latest
 pip_version_docker_py: latest